iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 * Uses GTK and is platform independend on paper.
 * Got OMEMO and HTTP Upload about a year ago.
 Also has support for PGP (one of the few 'modern' clients that do)
 * Progress slow but steady.
 A google summer of code student is currently working on Jingle File Transfer support
-* One of the few good desktop clients, my dialy driver; No release yet which is supper annoying for people not comfortable compiling it themselves (epecially Mac OS and Windows users)
+* One of the few good desktop clients, my daily driver; No release yet which is supper annoying for people not comfortable compiling it themselves (especially Mac OS and Windows users)
 * Very clean UI; all the basic features so people flock to it

 ----